-If you have any problems with the commissioning system, or questions regarding procedure, please do not hesitate to contact David Ireland (mailto:firstname.lastname@example.org) or call on 020 7765 4943.
+If you should have any questions or queries regarding the commissioning process, please contact David Ireland (mailto:email@example.com) or call on 020 7765 4943.

 Radio 3's schedule includes a number of long-running strands which are not usually re-commissioned annually.
 The station usually holds two commissioning rounds each year - one for Drama on 3 and The Wire (opening in May 2013) and the other for the remaining strands available for commission (opening in September).
 These include Sunday Feature, Music Feature, Between the Ears, The Essay and special events.
 Please see below for full details of the rounds.